NTSB: 13-year-old drove pickup in Texas crash that killed 9

 The young teen, who is still unidentified, and a man traveling in the truck also died.

 National Transportation Safety Board Vice Chairman Bruce Landsberg on Thursday revealed the truck was driven by the child.
-He said the truck’s left front tire, which was a spare tire, also blew out before impact
+He said the truck’s left front tire, which was a spare tire, blew out before impact.

+The pickup truck crossed into the opposite lane on the darkened, two-lane highway before colliding head-on with the van.
+Both vehicles burst into flames.

 Although it was unclear how fast the two vehicles were traveling, “this was clearly a high-speed collision,” Landsberg said.